michele-perrone/OpenB3/README.md

 * Linux/macOS and other UNIX/UNIX-based/UNIX-like operating systems: use the command line :wink:

 ## Current state and road map
 Open B3 works, but the C++ wrapper doesn't expose all Beatrix's functionality yet.
-Right now, there's just three keyboards (upper&lower manual and pedalboard).
 Here's a short list of what needs to be done (it may change frequently):
 * [x] ~~Fix sample rate setting~~ - Fixed [HERE](https://github.com/michele-perrone/OpenB3/commit/47b80a901304214211a673c8e0176784a26215e3), but maybe `SampleRateD` shouldn't be global
-* [ ] Expose all sound parameters (vibrato, percussion, reverb, whirl, overdrive) - work in progress
+* [x] ~~Expose the essential sound parameters (vibrato, vibrato&chorus, percussion, overdrive, rotary speaker speed, reverb, volume)~~ - Done [HERE](https://github.com/michele-perrone/OpenB3/commit/b5e72418c8d0bb947b01c2f1d86eecbff7fc5fa6)
-* [ ] Design and implement a fully resizable in JUCE - work in progress ([00c491b5d28e581899a2c92ce6e37e20fbc08296](https://github.com/michele-perrone/OpenB3/commit/00c491b5d28e581899a2c92ce6e37e20fbc08296))
+* [x] ~~Design and implement a fully resizable prototype GUI in JUCE~~ - Done [HERE](https://github.com/michele-perrone/OpenB3/commit/4a248f4adbd07582b7bc59ee0874367c0725cb1e)
+* [ ] Expose all remaining sound parameters (e.g. keyclick, tonewheel model, tuning, rotary speaker speed tuning, ...) and allow their tweaking in the GUI
 * [ ] Expose/implement programs and program changes
 * [ ] Expose/implement configuration file loading and saving
+* [ ] General GUI improvements and cosmetic work

 ## Can I contribute to this project?
 Once the project reaches a certain usability level, contributions will be welcome.
 It would be really nice if improvements upon the sound synthesis engine were also upstreamed into setBfree.